 When recovering from an accidental deletion in Data Rescue, the software will warn you if it is having trouble scanning your hard drive, in which case you would want to stop the scan.
-Continuing to use a failing drive will make a physical recovery of the drive more complicated, resulting in a more expensive recovery.
+Continuing to use a failing drive will make a physical recovery of the drive more complicated, resulting in a more expensive recovery (Please Note: a failing hard drive can also be one of the many reasons for a slow computer).
 If a software solution is not possible, the drive must be physically repaired so the data can be read and extracted to another healthy hard drive.

 This is not a job that just anyone can do, since it requires a specified cleanroom and expensive tools to get the best recovery results.
 Disassembly and repair of a disc drive must be done in a certified and maintained clean room, to ensure no dust or other particles in the air make contact with the drives platter surfaces, which would cause data loss.
 The parts used to repair the drive must be an exact fit for that particular drive, which adds to the expense.
 The technician must be trained and certified for the work as well, to ensure there is no risk of platter scoring when working on your hard drive.

 There are many tools and classifications a certified recovery facility must have in order to have the best chance of recovering all of your files.
 The Data Rescue Center offers these services typically 20 to 30% cheaper than our competitors, but still maintains the quality of service that your data demands.